 EMAIL MARKETING STRATEGY: SEGMENTATION AND PERSONALIZATION

-As we referenced earlier, there is a 760x ROI on emails lists that are segmented accordingly and personalized to user groups.
+As we referenced earlier, there is a 760x ROI on email lists that are segmented accordingly and personalized to user groups.

 EMAIL MARKETING STRATEGY: CONTENT IS KING

-As an industry expert, we understand the purpose, but still, some companies do a fantastic job producing and delivering high-value content through email that we are compelled to open their emails and engage with them.
+As industry experts, we understand the purpose, but still, some companies do a fantastic job producing and delivering high-value content through email that we are compelled to open their emails and engage with them.